 There’s really no cut-and-dried rule set on allowing someone else to come with you on your assignments.
 Given that every assignment is different from the last, each one should be dealt with on a case-by-case basis.
 This should be factored into your decision on whether you want to bring along a partner or take it on on your own.

 - Moral support: Sometimes there are assignments that just seem more difficult to do than others.
 This might be because it’s in an area you’re unfamiliar with, or maybe you’re still getting used to the mystery shopping industry.
 Having someone to provide the occasional pep talk could help you get the job done.

-- Could be anyone: The person you bring with you could be of any demographic.
-To make things more interesting, you can even act as if you're complete strangers to each other to lower the suspicions of store employees.
-This can also give you more of a reason to be in particular shops.
-For example, even though they can't help with your assignment, bringing a child to a toy store draws less attention than being there as a sole adult.
+- Could be anyone: The person you bring with you could be of any demographic, which can give you more of a reason to be in particular shops.
+For example, even though they can’t help with your assignment, bringing a child to a toy store draws less attention than being there as a sole adult.
+To make things more interesting, you can even act as if you’re complete strangers to each other to lower the suspicions of store employees.

 Cons of mystery shopping with a partner

 - Could be a distraction: For many people, shopping isn’t work.
 They take it as an opportunity to treat themselves, socialize and get a dose of retail therapy.
 There’s a chance that anyone you bring with you will serve as a distraction and prevent you from doing your job.
 Even if you’ve already discussed what you need to get done, they may not truly understand how much work mystery shopping takes.

 - Could mean less money for you: Depending on the prearranged agreement between you and whoever you bring, you may have to give up as much as half of the money you’ve earned for the assignment.
 You’ll have to decide whether this is worth the convenience or not.